 The next step in this process will be for the City and Inter Miami CF to agree on the terms on the long-term lease.
 Building permits will also need to be procured.
 The plan is to begin construction in July, 2019.

-The United Soccer League is owned by NuRock Soccer Holdings, LLC, a Florida LLC with its principal business address in Tampa.
-NuRock controls 99%.
-The other 1 % is held by Robert Hoskins.
+The United Soccer League is owned by NuRock Soccer Holdings, LLC, a Georgia Limited Liability Company with its principal business address in Atlanta, Georgia.
+NuRock controls 99% of the membership interests, while the other 1 % is held by Robert Hoskins.

 In 2018, the USL announced a rebranding, which took effect immediately at the close of the 2018 season.
-The rebranded USL will be modeled after a recognized and respected international structure – one central brand, three leagues.
-Unlike Major League Soccer (“MLS”), which operates under the single entity, limited liability legal structure, the USL operates a pure franchise model which is highly centralized and top-down in its execution.
+The rebranded USL is modelled after a recognised and respected international structure – one central brand, three leagues.
+Unlike Major League Soccer (“MLS”), which operates under the single entity, limited liability legal structure, the USL operates a pure franchise model which is highly centralised and top-down in its execution.

-Looking to the future, the league aims to bring stability to the turbulent world of lower division soccer in the US.
+The vision of USL is to a future where stability reigns in the world of lower division soccer in the United States.
+Stability is not one word that most would use to describe the lower divisions over the years.
 It seeks to strengthen its contribution to U.S. Soccer’s efforts toward becoming a world powerhouse and its pursuit of winning a World Cup.

 The Three Leagues